Turkey's Erdogan offers to host peace summit with Russia during Ukraine's Zelensky's visit - ExBulletin

 Zelensky, who visited the shipyards where corvettes for the Ukrainian navy are built, told X that agreements had been reached on joint defense projects with the government and Turkish companies.
 He said on Telegram that they also agreed to simplify trade and remove barriers to doing business.

-Erdogan said the two discussed stability in the Black Sea maritime corridor and he reiterated Turkey's support for Ukraine's territorial integrity, sovereignty and independence.
+Erdogan said the two men discussed stability in the Black Sea maritime corridor and he reiterated Turkey's support for Ukraine's “territorial integrity, sovereignty and independence.”

-The visit comes as Zelensky and other officials continue to pressure other countries for more ammunition and weapons to stop the advance of Russian troops trying to push deeper into the West. of the Ukrainian-held Donetsk region and also penetrate the Kharkiv region of northern Ukraine. this during the third year of the war.
+The visit comes as Zelensky and other officials continue to press other countries for more munitions and weapons to stop the advance of Russian troops trying to push deeper into the western part of the region. of Donetsk, held by Ukraine, and also to penetrate the Kharkiv region, in northern Ukraine. this during the third year of the war.

 Ukrainian Foreign Minister Dmytro Kuleba said in Vilnius, Lithuania, where he was attending a meeting of foreign ministers of France, Lithuania, Latvia and Estonia, that “the drip aid to Ukraine no longer works.”